Council has been approached by the Capricorn Coast Outriggers Canoe CLub (CCOCC) seeking tenure over part of Pilkington Park in Lammermoor.

 The proposed lease site is approximately 20 metres by 14 metres to accommodate an 18 by 12 metre shed plus 1 metre around the exterior perimeter of the shed.

-The shed will include storage for canoes, trailers, and related equipment and will serve as a club house for meetings, training, and small social events or regattas.
+The shed will include storage for canoes, trailers, and related equipment and will serve as a club house for meetings and small club activities.
 Plans for the shed including architectural drawings can be found in the ‘document library’.

 The parcel of land the CCOCC want to utilise is a reserve for park, zoned open space, which is managed by Livingstone Shire Council as trustee.